The gifts of an embodied life

 For many people, they are rarely aware of what's happening inside their bodies.
 In our culture where we spend an average of eight hours a day on a screen, our focus and sometimes addiction to the virtual world means we're not usually aware of body sensations.

-Even though we're not usually aware of it, every one of our experiences whether it's love or hurt, anger, thinking, an addictive behaviour, is fuelled by physical sensations.
+Even though we're not usually aware of it, every one of our experiences whether it's love or hurt, anger, thinking, or an addictive behaviour, is fuelled by physical sensations.

 When you're angry with a colleague for not doing his or her share of work, that anger is arising along with the sensations in the body.
 You might feel burning, tightening, maybe a swell of energy that initially feels good but becomes uncomfortable, even unpleasant.